 Hiring Policies: One clerk is hired each year for a two-year clerkship commencing in late summer or early fall.
 Applicants must submit a cover letter, resume, law school transcripts, at least two letters of reference, and a writing sample.
 Law review or other writing experience and an interest in international trade law are considered in ranking applicants.
 Clerks must be willing to travel for court work.
 Please refer to Judge Stanceu's profile on the Online System for Clerkship Application and Review (OSCAR) for current hiring policies and needs.

 Intern Vacancies: Judge Stanceu accepts applications for interns.
 Applicants must submit a resume, cover letter, law school transcript, and writing sample of the applicant's own work.
 Applicants may submit letters of recommendation although these are not required.
 Please note that all internships are unpaid positions.
-Decisions will be made on a rolling basis on or about November 1 for spring applicants, March 1 for summer applicants, and August 1 for fall applicants.
-Applicants for Fall 2020 should submit materials by e-mail, with the subject line “Fall 2020 Internship,” to: Chambers of Chief Judge Timothy C. Stanceu c/o Chris Benedik (email@example.com), and Luca Winer (firstname.lastname@example.org), Law Clerks to Chief Judge Stanceu, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
+Decisions will be made on a rolling basis on or about November 1 for spring applicants, February 1 for summer applicants, and July 1 for fall applicants.
+All internship positions for Summer 2021 have been filled.
+Applicants for Fall 2021 should submit materials by e-mail, with the subject line “Fall 2021 Internship,” to: Chambers of Chief Judge Timothy C. Stanceu c/o Ms. Luca Winer (firstname.lastname@example.org), and Ms. Nicolle Wainer (email@example.com), Law Clerks to Chief Judge Stanceu, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.